Generator coordinate method with proton--neutron pairing fluctuations and magnetic properties of $N=Z$ odd--odd nuclei: Results

 In the GCM framework, in addition to the experimental observables such as the excitation energies and the transitions, one can visualize the collective wave function in the collective space, the $(P_0,R_0)$ space in the present case.
 We analyze the interplay between the IS and IV $pn$-pairing correlations on the magnetic property in these odd--odd nuclei.
-The PESs are shown in Fig.~\ref{PESnoJ}, and the collective wave functions $g^{J=0}(P_0,R_0)$ and $g^{J=1}(P_0,R_0)$ (see, e.g., Ref.~\cite{ring}) are shown in Fig.~\ref{gwave}.
+The PESs defined as $\langle P_0,R_0|HP^NP^Z|P_0,R_0\rangle/\langle P_0,R_0|P^NP^Z|P_0,R_0\rangle$ are shown in Fig.~\ref{PESnoJ}, and the collective wave functions $g^{J=0}(P_0,R_0)$ and $g^{J=1}(P_0,R_0)$ are shown in Fig.~\ref{gwave}.

 In the case that the IS pairing is switched off [Fig.~\ref{PESnoJ}(a) and Fig.~\ref{gwave}(a) or (d)], the energy minimum is located at $P_0=0$, and the collective wave functions also localize around $P_0=0$.
-In Fig.~\ref{PESnoJ}(b) for the case with $g_{\rm pp}=2$, the PES becomes soft in the $P_0$ direction.
-In this case, although the energy minimum is still located at $P_0=0$, the components localized around $P_0\approx 5$ emerge, as shown in Fig.~\ref{gwave}(b) or (e).
-This state consists of two components with $P_0\approx 2$ and 5.
+In Fig.~\ref{PESnoJ}(b) for the case with $g_{\rm pp}=2$, the PES has the shallow minimum around $P_0 =5$.
+Corresponding to it, the collective wave functions have the peak around the minimum, though it is widely spread in the $P_0$ direction.
 In Fig.~\ref{PESnoJ}(c), the PES has a well-developed energy minimum around $P_0 = 6$ indicating a complete transition to the IS-pair condensation phase.
 In Fig.~\ref{gwave}(c) or (f), the collective wave functions are also localized in the same region.
 The prominent increase of $P_0\approx 6$ configurations in the $g_{\rm pp}>3$ is reflected to the increases of $B(M1)_{S}$ in Fig.~\ref{BM1F}.
-In the present model, $g_{\rm pp}=1.43$ is the value that reproduces the energy difference between $0_1^+$ and $1_1^+$ states in $^{18}$F. $g_{\rm pp}=4$ is too strong to explain the experimental data.
+In the present model, $g_{\rm pp}=1.51$ is the value that reproduces the energy difference between $0_1^+$ and $1_1^+$ states in $^{18}$F. $g_{\rm pp}=4$ is too strong to explain the experimental data.
 However, we should note that there is a possibility that the realistic $N=Z$ nuclei are located close to the critical point of the IS-pair condensation \cite{Yoshida2014}, which may be probed by the low-energy peak in the GT transition strength in $^{18}$O($^{3}$He, $t$)$^{18}$F \cite{Fujita2019}.

 The concave behavior of $B(M1)$ as a function of $g_{\rm pp}$ in Fig.~\ref{BM1F} is due to the decrease of the interference term $B(M1)_{LS}$, which is associated with a monotonic reduction of $B(M1)_L$, from $B(M1)_L=0.42 \mu_N^2$ at $g_{\rm pp}=0$ to $0.01 \mu_N^2$ at $g_{\rm pp}=4$.
 At large values of $g_{\rm pp}$, since the strong IS $S=1$ pairing configuration becomes dominant, we expect that the angular momentum of the $J=1$ state is mainly carried by the spin.
 This explains the reduction of $B(M1)_L$.
 The spin dominance is confirmed by $\langle \hat{S}^2 \rangle $, shown in Fig.~\ref{SSFF18F}.
 Increasing $g_{\rm pp}$, the expectation value $\langle \hat{S}^2 \rangle $ becomes closer to the eigenvalues, $S(S+1)=0$ and $2$ for $J=0$ and $1$ states, respectively.
 The single-particle energies with the spin-orbit splitting explicitly break the spin symmetry, however, the spin-SO(5) symmetry is approximately realized at large $g_{\rm pp}$.